ministryofjustice/cloud-platforms-k8s-kops/README.md

 `$ kops validate cluster`

 Once it reports `Your cluster ${CLUSTER_NAME}.kops.integration.dsd.io is ready` you can proceed to use `kubectl` to interact with the cluster.

+## Cluster components

+Example cluster components/services in `cluster-components/` - intended as a starting point for experimentation and discussion, but also providing some useful functionality.

+Cluster components are installed using `Helm`/`Tiller`, so that must be installed first.

+### Helm

+[Helm](https://helm.sh) - the package manager for Kubernetes.
+Includes two components - `Helm`, the command line client, and `Tiller`, the server-side component.

+- Install command line client: `$ brew install kubernetes-helm`
+- Create a ServiceAccount and RoleBinding for Tiller: `$ kubectl apply -f cluster-components/helm/rbac-config.yml`
+- Install Tiller, with ServiceAccount config: `$ helm init --service-account tiller`

+This installs Tiller as a cluster-wide service, with `cluster-admin` permissions.
+These permissions are too broad for a production multi-tenant environment, and are used here for test purposes only - in real-world usage Tiller should be deployed into each tenant namespace, with permissions scoped to that namespaces only.

+#### Using Helm
+- `$ helm repo update` - update package list, a la `apt-get update`
+- `$ helm search` - see what's available in the public repo
+- `$ helm install wordpress` - install Wordpress